puppetlabs/puppet-docs/source/puppet/4.2/reference/quick_start_dns.markdown

 ### Write the `resolver` Class

-Some modules can be large, complex, and require a significant amount of trial and error, while others, like [PE-supported modules](https://forge.puppetlabs.com/supported), often work "right out of the box".
+Some modules can be large, complex, and require a significant amount of trial and error, while others often work "right out of the box".
 This module will be a very simple module to write; it contains just one class and one template.

 > #### A Quick Note about Modules
 >